18F/handbook/_pages/how-we-work/changing-your-name.md

 1. Select Name Change (USF)
 1. Enter your preferred name and attach the necessary document.
 1. Wait up to 5 business days for the changes to take effect.
 You will receive an automated email from HR links stating that it has been submitted.
+1. Once your name has been updated in GCIMS via HRLinks, you can submit a GSA IT Help Desk to update your google account.

 If you have trouble with this process, you can open a [GSA IT Help Desk]({{ site.baseurl }}/gsa-internal-tools/#it-service-desk) ticket for assistance.